davidgasquez/handbook/Mindfulness.md

   - [When you think in categories, you underestimate how different (in may other dimensions) two facts are when they are in the same category, you overestimate how different they are when there is a boundary between them and, when you pay attention to these boundaries you don't realize about the big picture](https://www.youtube.com/watch?v=NNnIGh9g6fA).
   - We rationalize things through one lens.
 Real causes are gray and hard to understand.
 - Recognize that tradeoffs happen everywhere.
 List them explicitly.
-  - We trade [[Time]] against money against effort against happiness against social capital — we can do so blindly, and hope for the best, or we can think about them carefully and deliberately, and take advantage of opportunities to get more of everything (arbitrage).
+  - We trade [[time]] against money against effort against happiness against social capital — we can do so blindly, and hope for the best, or we can think about them carefully and deliberately, and take advantage of opportunities to get more of everything (arbitrage).
 Identify all your relevant currencies, and note which are being spent faster or are more valuable.
 - Appreciate what you have.
 [Don't overestimate the hedonic impact of future events](https://waitbutwhy.com/2013/11/life-is-picture-but-you-live-in-pixel.html).
 [Showing gratitude for the good things you have is the most powerful happiness boosting activity there is](https://youtu.be/WPPPFqsECz0).
 - There's no second chance at life.
 [This is the one chance you have to live as a talking monkey in space at the best point in history as the smartest species on the planet using magic on a daily basis like the internet and jet planes and smartphones with access to all human knowledge at your fingertips and the chance to talk about how cool being alive is](https://youtu.be/VLAAy_pM-k8).
 - Do not change because of what others or society want, change because of what you want.
 It's easy to get carried by the environment and start doing things you don't want to do.